VJftw/vjpatel.me/vjpatel/content/work/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ## Lecture 5 - Prosecution of Cybercrime UK & EU Laws

+#### Computer Misuse Act (1990)

 For Digitally Related crimes: the Computer Misuse Act (1990), as extended by the Police & Justice Act (2006), is used, most particularly Sections 1 - 3.

+Sections 1-3 introduced 3 criminal offences:

+ 1. **unauthorised access** to computer material, punishable by 12 months' imprisonment and/or an unlimited fine.
+ 2. unauthorised access with intent to commit or facilitate commission of **further offence(s)**, punishable by 12 months imprisonment and/or an unlimited fine on summary conviction and/or 5 years imprisonment and/or an unlimited fine on indictment;
+ 3. **unauthorised modification** of computer material, punishable by 12 months imprisonment and/or an unlimited fine on summary conviction and/or 10 years imprisonment and/or an unlimited fine on indictment;

+ §§2–3 offences are intended to deter the more serious criminals from using a computer to assist in the  commission of a criminal offence or from impairing or hindering access to data stored in a computer.
+The basic  offence is to attempt or achieve access to a computer or the data it stores, by inducing a computer to perform any function with intent to secure access.
+Hackers who program their computers to search through password permutations are therefore liable, even though all their attempts to log on are rejected by the target computer.
+The only precondition to liability is that the hacker should be aware that the access attempted is unauthorised  (mens rea or “guilty mind”).
+Thus, using another person's username or identifier (ID) and password without proper authority to access data or a program, or to alter, delete, copy or move a program or data, or simply to  output a program or data to a screen or printer, or to impersonate that other person (“masquerading”) constitutes the offence.
+Even if the initial access is authorised, subsequent exploration, if there is a hierarchy of privileges in the system, may lead to entry to parts of the system for which the requisite privileges are lacking and the offence will be committed.
+But looking over a user's shoulder (“shoulder surfing”) or using sophisticated electronic  equipment to monitor the electromagnetic radiation emitted by devices ("electronic eavesdropping") is outside the scope of this offence.

+The §§2–3 offences are aggravated offences, requiring a specific intent to commit another offence (for these purposes, the other offences include all the major common law and statutory offences of fraud and dishonesty..
+So a hacker who obtains access to a system intending to transfer money or shares, intends to commit theft, or to obtain confidential information for blackmail or extortion.
+Thus, the §1 offence is committed as soon as the unauthorised access is attempted, and the §2 offence overtakes liability as soon as specific access is made for the criminal purpose.
+The §3 offence is specifically aimed at those who write and circulate computer viruses or worms..
+Similarly, using phishing techniques or a Trojan horse to obtain identity data or to acquire any other data from an unauthorised source, or modifying the operating system files or some aspect of the computer's functions to interfere with its operation or prevent access to any data, including the destruction of files, or deliberately generating code to cause a complete system malfunction, are all criminal "modifications".

+#### Investigatory Powers Act (2016)

 The recent Investigatory Powers Act (2016) was introduced to aid UK anti-terrorism investigations; it significantly extends the provisions of the previous Regulation of Investigatory Powers Act (RIPA) (2000), which permitted the acquisition of communications data and decryption keys on production of a warrant authorised by the Home Secretary.

 Mutual Legal Assistance Treaties (MLATs) can be used to acquire evidence located outside the UK, but are very slow to operate in practice.

+#### Council of Europe (CoE) Convention on Cyber-crime (2001)

 In the Council of Europe’s Convention on Cybercrime (2001) see particularly Article 6 (dual use tools).

+###### Article 6 (Misuse of devices)
+1. Each Party shall adopt such legislative and other measures as may be necessary to establish as criminal offences under its domestic law, when committed intentionally and without right:
+    * a) the production, sale, procurement for use, import, distribution or otherwise making available of:
+        * i) a device, including a computer program, designed or adapted primarily for the purpose of committing any of the offences established in accordance with the above Articles 2 through 5;
+        * ii) a computer password, access code, or similar data by which the whole or any part of a computer system is capable of being accessed, with intent that it be used for the purpose of committing any of the offences established in Articles 2 through 5; and
+    * b) the possession of an item referred to in paragraphs a.i or ii above, with intent that it be used for the purpose of committing any of the offences established in Articles 2 through 5.
+A Party may require by law that a number of such items be possessed before criminal liability attaches.
+2. This article shall not be interpreted as imposing criminal liability where the production, sale, procurement for use, import, distribution or otherwise making available or possession referred to in paragraph 1 of this article is not for the purpose of committing an offence established in accordance with Articles 2 through 5 of this Convention, such as for the authorised testing or protection of a computer system.
+3. Each Party may reserve the right not to apply paragraph 1 of this article, provided that the reservation does not concern the sale, distribution or otherwise making available of the items referred to in paragraph 1 a.ii of this article.

 Note that for Digitally Assisted crimes (e.g., forgery, fraud, blackmail, extortion, embezzlement, theft, etc.), the appropriate conventional laws are normally invoked.